How to do an Emergency Stop

-How to perform an emergency stop (video transcript)
+How to do an emergency stop (video transcript)

 Hi my name is Noel Gaughan; I’m the lead driving instructor of Intensive Courses at the driving school.
 Today we are going to do the emergency stop.
 The reason we do the emergency stop is if somebody jumps out in front of you or walks out in front of you.
 You’ve got to watch for kids, children and people in a hurry – so be careful.